 A cookie is a small piece of information that a website can send to your browser and may then be stored on your computer's hard drive.
 It acts as an anonymous tag that identifies your computer, but not you personally.
 Cookies have the ability to store information about web pages viewed and the advertisements viewed or clicked.
 For registered customers, cookies can also save user information and screen preferences.

 We also collect information through emails.
-From time to time, we may send you emails about our products and services, such as when you purchase a product from us or request us to perform a transaction regarding a product you own.
-Prudential and third parties with which we contract may collect information regarding your interaction with these emails, including whether you opened the email, how long you viewed the email, and whether you opened any links on the email.
+From time to time, we may send you emails about our products and services.
+Prudential and third parties with which we contract may collect information regarding your interaction with these emails, including whether you opened the email, how long you viewed the email, and whether you opened any links in the email.

 How We Use Information